The timeless beauty of the 1960’s silver screen sirens is as relevant today as it was Sophia Loren’s Hollywood debut.

 For lively cheeks, I go for a pop of pink—in this case, Shadore by Kevyn Aucoin.
 I don’t usually opt for powder blushes, but this one lasts beautifully throughout the day.
 I sweep a little color on the apples of my cheeks, blending in circular motions moving upwards and out (towards the hairline).
 Instead of using a traditional highlighter I like to add the Maestro Glow Nourishing Fusion Makeup on my cheekbones,.
 It has a natural looking finish.

-For a pout à la Sharon Tate in Valley of the Dolls, consider your complexion.
+For a pout à la Sharon Tate in New Castle Valley of the Dolls, consider your complexion.
 My signature nude?
 Tom Ford Spanish Pink.
 I like the creamy, ultra-luxe texture and the subtle pink is perfect for my skintone.
 It can easily be worn without liner, but when I desire more definition, I’ll lightly line my lips with MAC Spice before adding two coats of lipstick.

 Shop My Beauty Wardrobe